Kmbaria/Awaaards/README.md

 # User Stories
 As a user I would like to:

-* View posted projects and their details
+* View posted projects and their details.
 * Post a project to be rated/reviewed
 * Rate/ review other users' projects
 * Search for projects